-Yellow Dog is proud to work with and represent several operations throughout the region, including Alphonse Island Resort, Farquhar Atoll, Providence, Cosmoledo and Astove Island in the Seychelles, as well as a remote island operation that fishes St. Brandon’s Atoll (based much further to the south out of Mauritius).
-These options are listed in the SEYCHELLES and ST. BRANDON’S destination sections on the Yellow Dog website, where each individual page provides a good deal of information on the fisheries, the accommodations and amenities, information of the species found in the immediate area, transfer and travel details, information on equipment and tackle, complete rates, dozens of photos, and more.
+Yellow Dog is proud to work with and represent several operations throughout the region, including Alphonse Island Resort, Farquhar Atoll, Providence, Cosmoledo, Astove Island, and Poievre/St. Joseph's, as well as a remote island operation that fishes St. Brandon’s Atoll, based much further to the south out of Mauritius.

 Alphonse is by far the most popular and well-known option in the Seychelles, and every time we visit, we are always 100% blown away by the fishery, the area, and the overall operation.
 Anglers can expect consistent and diverse fishing on Alphonse and nearby St. Francois throughout the season, with shots at bonefish, GT's, milkfish, triggerfish, several other types of trevally, and at least a dozen other "incidental" species that are both beautiful and exotic.
 Aside from the great fishing, the guides on Alphonse are also incredibly impressive.
 They are some of the finest guides in the business, and all are a pleasure to fish with.

 There are also a lot of opportunities to wade fish while on Alphonse and St. Francois (where the main fishing is).
 Most of the fishing is done away from the boat, wading on hard, white sand flats.
 Some situations that revolve around GTs, milkfish, etc. occur when fishing from the front of a skiff.